 In other words why couldn't you write your content, in a browser, looking at the text in the actual font, at the actual size, in the actual layout?

 When Adobe releases their solution we jumped on it (after we paid them, repeatedly) and it was a nightmare - clients were completely lost even though it was the best solution available.
 In the end we had to rip it out of several sites because it was so buggy.

-HubSpot’s COS (their term for a CMS) works, it’s that easy.
+HubSpot's COS Content Optimization System (their term for a CMS) works, it's that easy.

 To clean up a mess it's essential to create Redirects.
 A redirect is as simple as it sounds, you create a hypothetical link from where the page was to where it is now.
 Also, you categorise the Redirect as a temporary (302) or permanent (301) redirect so the Search Engines can update accordingly.
 There's actually several types of redirects but I won't bore you with geeky stuff.

 The redirects make the entire user experience better by showing you the content in the new location rather than the browser shrugging and saying "I don't know" (a 404 Error).
 Without Redirects we'd be constantly clicking on broken links, which would get very tedious very quickly.

 With WordPress you can do Redirects with code, in the .htaccess file (geeks only option), or you can install a plug in.